 If the prospect of rate increases is not factored into a senior living decision, it will produce an inaccurate estimate of what an elder can afford to spend on long-term care and for how long.
 This jeopardizes a resident’s ability to remain in one place over the long term, which can be very disruptive.

-While the average monthly costs may be astonishing enough on their own, it’s important to understand that these are not static numbers for several reasons.
-On an individual level, LongTermCare.gov estimates that a person turning 65 today has an almost 70 percent chance of needing some sort of long-term care services and supports in their remaining years.
+While these average monthly costs may be astonishing enough on their own, it’s important to understand that these are not static numbers for several reasons.
+On an individual level, research conducted by the U.S. Department of Health and Human Services estimates that a person turning 65 today has an almost 70 percent chance of needing some sort of long-term care services and supports in their remaining years.
 When you look at the bigger picture, the baby boomer generation is aging at an unprecedented rate.
-The U.S. Census Bureau projects that the number of Americans ages 65 and older will nearly double from 52 million in 2018 to 95 million by 2060.
+The U.S. Census Bureau projects that the number of Americans ages 65 and older will nearly double from 54.1 million in 2019 to 94.7 million by 2060.
 It comes as no surprise, then, that the demand for senior living is increasing and will continue to do so for the foreseeable future.

 In addition to the influence that rising demand is having on long-term care prices, changes in Medicare and Medicaid coverage and reimbursement as well as increases in operational costs can cause some facilities to hike their rates.